-Samples that have gold values that are statistically above approximately the 90th percentile, or those with LOI values below 10%, are normally analysed again in accordance with standard NGR procedures.
-There will be no repeat data published in Open File 2179 or Open File 2180 however, as insufficient material remained after the initial analyses.
+Samples that have gold values that are statistically above approximately the 90th percentile, or those with LOI values below 10%, are normally analyzed again in accordance with standard NGR procedures.
+There will be no repeat data published in Open File 2360 however, as insufficient material remained after the initial neutron activation analyses.